Weak Signal Inclusion Under Sparsity and Dependence: Abstract

 \section{Abstract}

-False negative errors are of major concern in applications where missing a high proportion of true signals may cause serious consequences.
-False negative control, however, raises a bottleneck challenge in high-dimensional inference when signals are not identifiable at individual levels.
-We develop a new analytic framework to regulate false negative errors under measures tailored towards modern applications with high-dimensional data.
-A new method is proposed in realistic settings with arbitrary covariance dependence between variables.
-We explicate the joint effects of covariance dependence and signal sparsity on the new method and interpret the results using a phase diagram.
-It shows that signals that are not individually identifiable can be effectively retained by the proposed method without incurring excessive false positives.
-Simulation studies are conducted to compare the new method with several existing methods.
-The new method outperforms the others in adapting to a user-specified false negative control level.
+We consider the scenario where important signals are not strong enough to be separable from a large amount of noise.
+Such weak signals commonly exist in large-scale data analysis and play vital roles in many biomedical applications.
+Existing methods however are mostly underpowered for such weak signals.
+We address the challenge from the perspective of false negative control and develop a new method to efficiently regulate the false negative proportion at a user-specified level.
+The new method is developed in a realistic setting with arbitrary covariance dependence between variables.
+We calibrate the overall dependence through a parameter whose scale is compatible with the existing phase diagram in high-dimensional sparse inference.
+Utilizing the new calibration, we asymptotically explicate the joint effect of covariance dependence, signal sparsity, and signal intensity on the proposed method.
+We interpret the results using a new phase diagram, which shows that the proposed method can efficiently retain a high proportion of signals even when they cannot be well-separated from noise.
+Finite sample performance of the proposed method is compared to those of several existing methods in simulation studies.
+The proposed method outperforms the others in adapting to a user-specified false negative control level.
 We apply the new method to analyze an fMRI dataset to locate voxels that are functionally relevant to saccadic eye movements.
-The new method exhibits a nice balance in retaining signal voxels and avoiding excessive noise voxels.
+The new method exhibits a nice balance in identifying functional relevant regions and avoiding excessive noise voxels.